studio42gmbh/dl/README.md

 ### Instances

 Instances are your data.
 Each instance has a type and can then define its attribute values.
 Also assignments of references are allowed.
+Names of named instances have to be unique in the same container.

 ```
 type ( name )? @annotation* {